Terry Reid

 Scattered throughout rock history are folks with immense talent who came close to, but ultimately missed the cherished ring of commercial success and popularity.
 Singer/guitarist Terry Reid's a perfect example.
 By the time he was 15, Reid was fronting Terry Reid and the Jaywalkers.
 Discovered in 1967 by producer/manager Mickie Most, 17 year old Reid was quickly tapped by the media as an up-and-coming star.
 Signed by Columbia, he recorded a pair of critically acclaimed singles ('The Hands Don't Fit the Glove' b/w 'This Time' (Columbia catalog number DB 8166) and 'Better By Far' b/w 'Fire's Alive' (Columbia catalog number DB 8409).
 Adding to his stock, Reid was Jimmy Page's first choice for vocalist/second guitar in the New Yardbirds.
 Interested in pursuing his solo career, Reid turned the job down, instead recommending buddy Robert Plant for the job.

+I'll be the first to admit that a lot of the hype surrounding singer/guitarist Terry Reid simply doesn't register with me.
+He's certainly a gifted writer and performer (and I'll admit to owning most of his catalog), but Reid has a number of limitations that make it pretty clear to me why he's never been more than a cult favorite.
 Those comments may sound kind of harsh, but let me make it up by telling you 1974's "River" may be Reid's best album .
 If you can find a copy it's worth every penny it'll cost (yes, there's a recent CD reissue).
 With Reid responsible for all seven tracks, the album was recorded right before and right after his decision to move from England to Southern California.
 To some extent that division gives the set kind of a schizophrenic feel.
 Judging by the liner notes, 'Dream' and 'Milestones' were recorded in London with Yes producer Eddie Offord handling the boards.
 The rest of the set was recorded in California with producer Tom Dowd.
 While the earlier acoustic numbers (found on side two) were interesting in that they recalled some of Van Morrison's late-1960s efforts, the change of scene seems to have had a beneficial influence on Reid.
 Backed by long time friend David Lindley, Reid turned in what was his loosest and most charming collection.
 At least to my ears Reid's squeaky voice has never been one of his selling points, but in this setting it fit perfectly on blues-rockers such as 'Dean', 'Avenue' and the funky (yes) 'Things To Try'.
 Personal favorite - the laidback bossa nova flavored title track.
+Shame Atlantic Records didn't have a clue what to do with Reid.
+They didn't even release a single off the album.

 "River" track listing: